Digibook-se/new-epub-prgm/README.md

 ## Convertion from pdf

 To convert a pdf to EPUB just...
+Just added some text in the q-environment.